-Questions about emergency water storage are something I regularly encounter.
-Often I am asked how much emergency water storage should cost, what containers to use, and how to purify the stored water.
+Your emergency water storage needs to be addressed on a regular basis.
+Simple questions like how much your emergency water storage should cost, what containers to use, and how to purify the stored water need to be answered.
 Here are my answers to those questions and more.

 Emergency Water Storage: Duration

 Do you live in a bone-dry, hot, desert?
 Then your emergency water storage strategy may differ from someone who lives near a well, lake, river or reservoir.